neroist/luigi/README.md

 # luigi

-Nim bindings for the barebones single-header GUI library for Win32, X11 and [Essence](https://gitlab.com/nakst/essence), [Luigi](https://github.com/nakst/luigi).
+Nim bindings for the barebones single-header GUI library for Win32, X11, and[Essence](https://gitlab.com/nakst/essence): [Luigi](https://github.com/nakst/luigi).
 Please do note that while Win32 and X11 have been tested, Essence has not, so it might not work using this library.

 ## Current State of the Bindings